 States must prohibit all forms of discrimination in housing by public or private actors.
 Discrimination exists if policy or law, action or inaction, has either the intention or effect of denying or impairing the equal enjoyment of the right to housing, whether directly or indirectly based on a prohibited ground of discrimination.

-States must guarantee not only formal but also substantive equality, requiring positive measures to address housing disadvantage.
+States must guarantee not only formal but also substantive equality, requiring positive measures to address housing disadvantage, where applicable.
 This means, for example, that States must prevent landlords from refusing to rent to single mothers based on their sex or family status.
 To ensure substantive equality, the State may also be required to provide housing subsidy to single mothers whose income is insufficient to pay for the housing they need.

 States should provide both individual and systemic remedies to discrimination, including measures to address structural causes of inequality in housing.
-So, for example, a person with a psycho-social disability denied access to housing in the community should be provided with housing along with necessary supports but at the same time, the State should be required to implement a program to ensure that supports for living in the community are provided to all others with similar needs (see also guideline 16).
+So, for example, the State should be required to implement a program to ensure that supports for living in the community are provided to all persons with disabilities, and at the same time, ensure there are channels through which individuals denied access to housing on grounds of their disabilities can seek redress (see also guideline 16).

 States should undertake on a regular basis equality analysis of housing policies be undertaken jointly with stakeholders, with a view to identifying and remedying measures that fail to promote equality.